Dukan Diet Side Effects

-Also, they can add some ‘cheat meals’ or ‘Celebrations meals” twice a week where they are allowed to eat whatever they like.
+Also, they can add some ‘cheat meals’ or ‘Celebration meals” twice a week where they can eat whatever they like.

 The Stabilization phase

-If you have not gained weight after adding those extra carbs, the person on the Dukan diet plan can now switch to the stabilization phase where they can carry on with their normal diet, along with a day every week as per the attack phase rules.
+If you have not gained weight after adding those extra carbs, the person on the Dukan diet plan can now switch to the stabilization phase, where they can carry on with their regular diet and a day every week per the attack phase rules.

-Along with this, they are also required to walk every day for around 20 minutes and must eat 3 tablespoons of oat bran daily.
+They are also required to walk every day for around 20 minutes and eat 3 tablespoons of oat bran daily.

-Although the Dukan diet has proved its worth in helping people to achieve their weight loss goals, the diet has certain side effects as well to cope with.
+Although the Dukan diet has proved its worth in helping people achieve their weight loss goals, the diet also has specific side effects to cope with.

 All these side effects have proved that this Dukan diet is not for everyone.
-Hence a person must take strict precautions and medical advice before starting with a Dukan diet.
+Hence, a person must take strict precautions and medical advice before starting a Dukan diet.

-With that said, let’s take a look at all the side effects of a Dukan diet.
+With that said, let’s look at all the side effects of a Dukan diet.